Helsinki-NLP/prosody/README.md

 **License**: MIT

+This repository contains the code for our BERT and BiLSTM models for predicting prosodic prominence from written English text.
 To use the system following dependencies need to be installed:

 * Python 3
 * PyTorch>=1.0